stanselldev/can-i-buy-it-cibi/README.md

 I am currently learning GraphQL + Prisma + Apollo and will be building the back end with it.
 I still need to finish up the UI and make some changes, but the overall concept is there.

+I also plan on implementing the new Context features from React instead of using Redux.
+Not entirely sure I will need Redux for this just yet.
+TBD.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/can-i-buy-it-cibi)